tyjyang/notes-cms-pnr/manual operations.md

 ## Things to check before submitting ACDC

--   check if ReqMgr status is `closed-out`
+-   check if ReqMgr status is `completed`
 -   check if unified status is indeed `assistance-manual`, as sometimes there are delays in the cms-unified page
 -   look for existing jira tickets, if there is ongoing discussion, make sure the issues have been resolved before submitting ACDC
 -   check for solutions for specific errors in this [cheat sheet](https://docs.google.com/spreadsheets/d/12JBANxwzN0KWAV4o-yYxnA4Fe2juGXie5uiFXgF3bXo/edit#gid=0)